-At all locations where services are delivered to the eligible public as defined by Executive Order 11625, the project operator shall operate a Client Server Network that provides shared disk drives and the setup of print queues for a network printer(s) (if individual printers are not provided) for each staff person delivering services to the eligible public.
+At all locations where services are delivered to the eligible the eligible MBEs or clients as defined by Executive Order 11625, the project operator shall operate a Client Server Network that provides shared disk drives and the setup of print queues for a network printer(s) (if individual printers are not provided) for each staff person delivering services to the eligible public.
 MBDA shall, from time to time, specify certain configurations of the enterprise hardware and software to meet interface requirements.